 Pioneering the next generation of pulmonary medicine and microbiome science

 Changes in microbial signatures of the lungs and airways are associated with worsening chronic respiratory disease and persistent inflammation.
-As such, Alveolus Bio is focused on harnessing the anti-inflammatory power of commensal bacteria strains and their byproducts for inhaled delivery straight to the target tissue: the lungs.
+Alveolus Bio is focused on harnessing the therapeutic power of commensal bacteria strains and their byproducts for inhaled delivery straight to the target tissue: the lungs.

 Alveolus Bio began in Dr. Vivek Lal’s Pulmonary Microbiome Lab and Dr. Amit Gaggar’s Program in Lung Protease and Matrix Biology at the University of Alabama at Birmingham (UAB).

-At the heart of Alveolus Bio is world class infrastructure and personnel to support in vivo and in vitro models of various respiratory diseases.
+At the heart of Alveolus Bio is world class infrastructure and personnel to support preclinical drug development for various respiratory diseases.

 Alveolus Bio serves as a platform for respiratory drug development from discovery to clinical trials.